tsevdos/phrappe.com/_posts/not-so-popular-html5-attributes.md

 ## hidden attribute

 The hidden attribute, as you can easily guess, hides the element that it is set on.
 It acts almost identical to style `{ display: none; }`, but it's simpler, cleaner and more semantic (since you are hiding the element directly on DOM rather than style).
-It is also ridiculously easy to make a fallback on browsers that do not support the specific attribute, just hide it in your styles ( { display: none; } ) or javascript&#8230;
+It is also ridiculously easy to make a fallback on browsers that do not support the specific attribute, just hide it in your styles ( { display: none; } ) or javascript...

 ```html
 <!-- div is hidden (act just like display:none) -->